 Day Trading as a Career: Don't Make These Resume Mistakes

-While the number of day trading firms has decreased between the 1990's (when everyone wanted to day trade) and 2015, there are still day trading firms all over the world that hire traders to trade firm capital, or will leverage your capital, so you only need a fraction of the capital you'd need if you traded on your own (see How Much Capital to Day Trade Stocks, Futures, or Forex).
+While the number of day trading firms has decreased between the 1990s (when everyone wanted to day trade) and 2015, there are still day trading firms all over the world that hire traders to trade firm capital, or will leverage your capital, so you only need a fraction of the capital you'd need if you traded on your own.

 "Proprietary trading firms" seek out trainable or experienced traders to trade the firm's capital.
 The structure of each firm varies, but typically there is no salary or benefits--you don't make money until you are profitable.
 How proprietary firms operate isn't the scope of this article.
 If you are interested in day trading as a career, read more about proprietary trading, and find a list of firms.

 It's a competitive field, and your resume and cover letter are your first steps into this world.
 Here are things to keep in mind when applying to a proprietary trading firm.

 Don't write what you think the hiring manager wants to hear.
 Quoting Jim Cramer or other investors such as Warren Buffett is not impressive.
 They aren't even day traders, and these firms typically only focus on short-term trading.
 Besides, quoting someone else or rattling off information isn't the same as being able to implement that knowledge to make money.

 Be yourself; don't pretend to emulate someone else.
 Talk about you; that's the person that is hopefully going to be trading for this firm.
 The following points should help you get you across.